 6. Ensure users have been tested for colour discrimination

 8% of males and 0.4% of females suffer from some form of colour blindness.
 Even when no colour vision defects are present, some people have difficulty in seeing very small differences in colour.
 The Farnsworth Munsell 100 Hue Test is an effective for identifying the ability to discriminate colours.
 The test can either be purchased from or administered by VeriVide.
-To find out more follow the link: https://www.verivide.com/colour-vision-testing
+To learn more about our Colour Vision Testing, click here.

 Image: 100 Hue and Ishihara tests